meghasn/spotify/README.md

 In the app panel you will also find client id and client secret.

 Using these parameters, you can access the spotify API

+# spotify_data_scrapping.py

+Data scrapping is the process of importing information from a website into a spreadsheet or local file saved on your computer.
+Using the API's you can generate track is for the song and get the respective track features.
+In this file we have generated the track id and features of a single song.

+# spotify_create_dataset

+Now using the information we have from the previous 2 files we are going to create a dataset that contains all the songs in your steaming history along with their different features like danceability, energy, loudness, sound etc.